John King Used Books, Detroit, Michigan -- Photo by Michelle Conklin-Kusel (formerly Michelle Conklin)

 Right now, this moment in time, with a raging pandemic, a severe economic depression (yes, with a “D”), re-intensified racial tensions, and unparalleled government corruption, might be the greatest amount of social and political polarization America has experienced since the Civil War.

 Given the volatility of this moment, those of us who teach writing at the secondary or college level, must carefully thread the needle so students who have differing viewpoints can express them, yet we must make sure students back their positions with logic and evidence.
 We need to avoid the trap of projecting our personal beliefs and agendas onto our students, although in the name of disclosure, we may need to share them.
 The title of one of historian Howard Zinn’s books is “You Can’t Be Neutral on a Moving Train,” which seems particularly appropriate right now.
 How do we balance our desire to support social justice without alienating students whose views diverge from ours, who may not be aware of all of the ramifications of the policies they might embrace because they have not been exposed to all of the relevant facts?
 The age of a traditional college freshman is between 17-19 years old.
 These students have frequently grown up in information bubbles, courtesy of their parents and other family members, and bring with them a very narrow view of the world.
 One of our chief responsibilities as educators is to expose students to a multitude of opinions.
 Another responsibility we have is to foster critical thinking.
 Creating a space for students to test their assumptions, re-examine their attitudes, and reconsider their beliefs may require us to model such behavior.
 This means we will need to be willing to be challenged, but if we expect students to take risks, we can do nothing less.
 In light of this daunting task, exactly how do we accomplish that in a manner that will ensure respect for all?
 Furthermore, how can we accomplish this in an online-only environment?
-According to UCLA Professor Emeritus of Psychology Albert Mehrabian’s 7-38-55 rule, 7% of communication occurs through spoken word, 38% occurs through tone of voice, and 55% through body language
+According to UCLA Professor Emeritus of Psychology Albert Mehrabian’s 7-38-55 rule, 7% of communication occurs through spoken word, 38% occurs through tone of voice, and 55% through body language.

 Although Linda Flower discusses teaching students how to participate in the public sphere through community-engaged learning (often referred to as service learning) in “Community Literacy and the Rhetoric of Public Engagement,” some of her principles may prove useful in guiding educators how to teach students to tackle controversy through research: “To begin, standing in common cause against something can produce comrades in arms.
 But dialogue with culturally different others must start in inquiry.
 It takes an active search for diversely situated knowledges and experiential meanings to understand not only one another but also the social problems we face together” (underline shows my emphasis 4).
 For those unfamiliar with this term, situated knowledge, according to the Oxford Dictionary of Human Geography, is a term coined by science historian Donna Haraway that refers to the social conditions present at the time of knowledge creation as well as the social position and identities of knowledge producers.
 This is not to be confused with relativism, a position that purports “that all statements about the world -- cognitive, ethical, or aesthetic -- are relative to the world views of those making the statements” (Oxford Dictionary of Human Geography).
 While we cannot deny that our beliefs may in large part be shaped by the people who raised us and the environment in which we grew up, education should force us to re-evaluate those beliefs to ensure they are valid in the context of facts.
 I had an experience in which a teacher tried to indoctrinate my class into embracing a damning idea.
 When I was in sixth grade, I had a teacher who told my Catholic school class that Jews were condemned to hell because they do not recognize Jesus Christ as the Messiah.
 I was deeply disturbed by this statement, so I rushed home and told my mother what this teacher had said.
 “Your teacher is an idiot.
 God would not do that,” my mother said.
 I was relieved.
 Even though I didn’t know anyone who was Jewish at the time, I had just read “The Diary of Anne Frank” and I didn’t want to believe after enduring the torment of a concentration camp that Frank would be subjected to unending suffering in the afterlife.
 I was fortunate in that my mother refuted this anti-Semitic remark, but what about the children whose parents supported this view?
 When such children grow up and meet Jewish people in their classes and perhaps befriend them, will they cling to that belief in order to avoid cognitive dissonance or dive into philosophical and theological tracts to test that assumption?
 As educators, we cannot guarantee that such a student will choose the latter option, but by exposing students to more opportunities to test their beliefs, we can help them better understand how logic and evidence will make them well-informed citizens and critical thinkers.
 When I was older, I purposely read texts from other religious traditions and theological texts to have ideas I could use to refute such bias as an adult.